 Uniforms are compulsory and can be purchased from Calvary Christian College's online uniform shop.
-Second hand uniforms can be purchased and sold through the parent-run Facebook group, Calvary Second Hand Buy and Sell.
-For uniform updates please refer to the Stage Uniform Overviews on the Parent Information section on our website.
+Bookings for sizing information can be made through each campus Second hand uniforms can be purchased and sold through the parent-run Facebook group, Calvary Second Hand Buy and Sell, (For timeframes on 'old uniform' items, please see Stage Uniform Overviews on the Parent Information section on our website).